 6.3 Data security is of great importance to us, and to protect your data we have put in place suitable physical, electronic and managerial procedures to safeguard and secure data collected through our Site.

 6.4 Steps we take to secure and protect your data include:

-6.4.4 We use 2-factor authentication to log in to our accounting package.
+6.4.4 We use 2-factor authentication to log in to our accounting package and CRM system.